Anya Taylor-Joy: 2013–2019: Early work and breakthrough

 In 2016, she was cast opposite James McAvoy in M. Night Shyamalan's Split, where she played Casey Cooke, a teenage girl abducted by a man with multiple personalities (McAvoy).
 It was a commercial success, grossing $278.5 million on a budget of $9 million.
 Her next film that year was Cory Finley's directorial debut Thoroughbreds.
 It co-starred Olivia Cooke and Anton Yelchin in his final film role.
 Taylor-Joy played Lily, a high-school student who schemes to kill her stepfather via a contract with a drug dealer.
 It premiered at the 2017 Sundance Film Festival; David Ehrlich of IndieWire called her performance "captivating".
 Her third release in 2017 was Sergio G. Sánchez's horror mystery Marrowbone; Tasha Robinson of The Verge wrote that Taylor-Joy brought "a shy, appealing warmth" to an inconsistent character.
 Taylor-Joy was nominated for the BAFTA Rising Star Award, and was awarded the Trophée Chopard at the Cannes Film Festival that year.
 In December 2017, she portrayed Petronella Oortman in the BBC One period drama miniseries The Miniaturist, based on Jessie Burton's novel of the same name.

 Taylor-Joy reprised her role as Casey Cooke in the 2019 psychological superhero film Glass, the final film in the Unbreakable film trilogy, appearing with McAvoy, Samuel L. Jackson and Sarah Paulson.
 It was a commercial success, grossing $247 million worldwide, Later that year, she appeared in the documentary film Love, Antosha, on the life and career of her late co-star Anton Yelchin; and in Hozier's music video for his song "Dinner & Diatribes".
 Her next two 2019 films, the animated musical adventure film Playmobil: The Movie and biographical drama film Radioactive, were commercial failures.
-She also voiced the character of Brea in the Netflix animated fantasy series The Dark Crystal: Age of Resistance.
+She also voiced the character of Brea in the fantasy series The Dark Crystal: Age of Resistance.
 In her final role of 2019, she played the starring role of Gina Gray in the BBC One period crime drama series Peaky Blinders.